pqd-researcher/pqd_class_verification/README.md

 For each type of distrubance, 50 random signals according to signals models specified in the literature are generated.

 ## ST Library
 ST library is implemented by using FFTW library.
 A MEX file created for Matlab _st_ function.
-Library is tested with Matlab r2013b on Windows 7 64 bits.
+Library is tested with Matlab r2013b 64 bits on Windows 7 64 bits.

 ## Signal models